dgraph-io/cloud-docs/content/admin/schema-modes.md

 to alter your schema mode for most scenarios, instead of using the `/alter` endpoint.
 {{% /notice %}}

-You can alter your schema mode directly in the schema using the `/alter` HTTP and GRPC endpoints.
+You can alter the schema mode for your dedicated instance directly in the schema using the `/alter` HTTP and GRPC endpoints.
 To set your schema mode, configure `UpdateOption` to use one of the following values in your schema:

 * To use Read Only mode, set `UpdateOption` to `readonly`
 * To use Strict mode, set `UpdateOption` to `graphql`